winitzki/scall/tutorial/programming_dhall.md

 A proof of this identity is shown in the Appendix "Naturality and parametricity".

-By this identity, we may encode the type `Optional (TreeC a)` as an equivalent type written like this:
+Due to this identity, we may encode the type `Optional (TreeC a)` as an equivalent type written like this:
 ```dhall
 let BTreeE = λ(a : Type) → ∀(r : Type) → (a → r) → (r → r → r) → Optional r
 ```